rackerlabs/technical-blog/_posts/2020-03-20-introducing-chef-v2.md

 Chef consists of the following main components:

-**Chef server**: As the center of operations, the Chef server stores, manages, and provides configuration data to all the other Chef components.
+-  **Chef server**: As the center of operations, the Chef server stores, manages, and provides configuration data to all the other Chef components.
-**Workstations**: Workstations are personal computers or virtual servers where you create, test, and modify the configuration code.
+-  **Workstations**: Workstations are personal computers or virtual servers where you create, test, and modify the configuration code.
 You can have as many workstations as you need.
-**Nodes**: Nodes are the servers that Chef manages.
+-  **Nodes**: Nodes are the servers that Chef manages.
 These machines take advantage of the benefits of automation.
 Chef manages nodes that are virtual servers, containers, network devices, and storage devices.
 Chef installs a client on every node that Chef manages.

-The following image shows a basic set up:
+The following image shows a basic setup:

 ![]({% asset_path 2020-03-20-introducing-chef-v2/Picture1.png %})